Customize Connection Line

 The main connection line class is ConnectionLine.
 This class supports all of Skill Web's connection features, such as working with shaders (highlighting and setting active state), and it controls the line renderer to properly connect the first and last line points to the appropriate skills.

 When customizing the connection line, it's recommended to create a class that inherits from it.
-There's already an example of this used by the demo, called CurvedConnectionLine.
+There's already an example of this used by the Runes demo, called CurvedConnectionLine.

 Curved Connection Line (Customization Example)